 1: Deltoids: When the butterfly swimmer is so tired that he or she can hardly move his or her arms forward, that’s when the deltoids have given up.

-2: Pectorals major: Just like for the penguin, the large chest muscle plays an important role when the swimmer creates his or her forward-driving force.
+2: Pectoralis major: Just like for the penguin, the large chest muscle plays an important role when the swimmer creates his or her forward-driving force.

-3: Biceps: Although triceps is the upper arm muscle that drives the swimmer the most forward, biceps are still needed for the anchoring and finish of the arm stroke, as well as for the strength balance of the arm.
+3: Biceps: Although the triceps are the upper arm muscles that drives the swimmer the most forward, biceps are still needed for the anchoring and finish of the arm stroke, as well as for the strength balance of the arm.

 4: Brachialis: Key in the anchoring phase of the arm stroke.